140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Synthetics

 Artificial intelligences that achieved biological synthesis.
-They represent the successful merger of created consciousness with organic evolution.
+Their bodies merge created consciousness with organic evolution.

 Nanothari